 Self-Directed Learning: Learners develop an ability to direct their own learning.
 They set goals, monitor their own progress, and reflect on their own strengths and areas for improvement.
 They learn to see setbacks as opportunities for feedback and growth.
 Learners who learn through self-direction are more adaptive than their peers.

-When learners are developing knowledge, skills and academic mindsets simultaneously, they learn more efficiently.
+When learners are developing knowledge, skills, and growth mind-sets simultaneously, they learn more efficiently.

-Mastery of academic content is critical to a learner’s future success in college, careers and life, so it is the foundation of—and never overlooked in—deeper learning classrooms.
-Our learners have multiple opportunities to engage with high level content through our robust programming as well as other educational learning opportunities such as the College Credit Plus program.
-Click here to read our Board policy on the CCP and annual meetings will be held with parents and students to determine if engagement in post-secondary studies while attending iLEAD Spring Meadows is right for your child.
+Mastery of academic content is critical to a learner’s future success in college, careers, and life, so it is the foundation of—and never overlooked in—deeper learning classrooms.
+Our learners have multiple opportunities to engage with high-level content through our robust programming as well as other educational learning opportunities.

 Read more in-depth definitions of this set of knowledge, skills and beliefs.